alex-tudosan/kyverno-postgresql-testing/COMPREHENSIVE_GUIDE.md

 **What we're doing:** Creating a complete test environment with one command.

 **What the script does:**
-1. Creates a small Kubernetes cluster (2 computers)
+1. Creates a small Kubernetes cluster (2 nodes)
 2. Sets up a PostgreSQL database in the cloud
 3. Installs monitoring tools (Grafana dashboard)
 4. Installs Reports Server connected to PostgreSQL